 Gerberian Shepskies can have the health problems that are characteristic of their parents’ breeds, which include hip dysplasia, blood disorders, epilepsy, and eye problems such as cataracts.
 They can also be picky eaters and have digestive issues, meaning that it can sometimes be difficult to find a diet that works.

-Because of their combination of characteristics, they are great family dogs.
-In addition, many of them can be good working dogs, and they can be of great help to police missions, military organizations, and other purposes as well.
+Because of their combination of characteristics, they are great family dogs and are friendly with children.
+In addition, many of them can be good working dogs, and they can be of great help to police missions, military organizations, and other purposes as well with their high intelligence.

 If you have a Gerberian Shepsky, he or she will give you years of wonderful memories and will be an entertaining and loving part of your home!